 And while those bonus categories change quarterly, they nearly always cover purchases that many cardholders make every day.

 There’s a tiny catch, though: Chase doesn’t usually reveal the card’s quarterly categories until a few weeks before the quarter begins, so you never know exactly what the future brings.

-You’ll need to activate each category in order to earn at the bonus rate, and the Q4 activation deadline is December 14.
+You’ll need to activate each category in order to earn at the bonus rate, and the Q1 activation deadline is March 14.

-Here, we’ll explore what the Freedom card’s Q4 2019 bonus categories cover, what types of categories you might see in the future, and how to make the most of your Chase Freedom credit card.
+Here, we’ll explore what the Freedom card’s Q1 2020 bonus categories cover, what types of categories you might see in the future, and how to make the most of your Chase Freedom credit card.

 Because Chase doesn’t announce the next quarter’s bonus categories until the current quarter nears its end, planning your spending with the Freedom card can be a little tricky.

 But as you can see by the cash back calendar below, categories usually include common credit card rewards options, plus a unique addition here and there.
 We’ve included the full calendar from 2019, too, so you can get a basic taste for what Chase’s bonus categories might look like.
 There’s no guarantee that any of the categories listed below will appear again, though, so check back to discover how to get cash back from the Chase Freedom once the quarter comes to a close.